 In order to make security awareness measurable, a realistic simulation of attacks is indispensable.
 Individual attacks should also be comparable with each other – only then can a measurement over a longer period of time provide information about the development of security awareness.

 In order to make social engineering attacks comparable, we classify them into different categories.
 The decisive factor here is the preparation time that a criminal must invest in the preparation and execution of an attack scenario.

-This consists, for example, of the procurement of information (OSINT), technical preparation, copying of designs (clone phishing), and the provision of the infrastructure.
-Thus, five categories can be divided, each of which corresponds to a preparation time of approx. 1, 3, 10, 20 and 40 hours.
+This consists, for example, of the procurement of information (OSINT), technical preparation, copying of designs (clone phishing), and keeping the infrastructure ready.
+Thus, five categories can be divided, which correspond to a preparation time of approx. 1, 3, 10, 20 and 40 hours respectively.

-An analysis of more than 75,000 simulated e-mails provides a revealing insight into the security behavior of individual departments, as shown in the figure on the left across the company.
+An analysis of more than 75,000 simulated e-mails provides a revealing cross-company insight into the security behaviour of individual departments, as shown in the figure on the right.

 All test groups show critical phishing awareness, with an average Employee Security Index of 46.2.
-While the HR, IT and finance departments perform above average across the company, the managers, assistants and the C-level stand out at the lower end.
+While HR, IT and Finance departments perform above average across the company, the departments Sales, Assistence and C-level stand out at the lower end.

 In addition to our phishing simulation, we also use other security awareness measures, such as short videos, face-to-face training and e-learning.

 The ESI® thus represents a control instrument with which the security awareness in companies can be continuously monitored.
 The effectiveness of individual training measures can be reviewed and concrete needs can be identified.
 The anonymous evaluation of the results on a group basis contributes to employee protection.
 Communication with both management and staff is facilitated by a tangible key indicator: a quantitative analysis of security awareness offers a direct comparison with other companies in similar industries and can thus be used as a basis for decisions on further investments.